AI-TOOLKIT/VoiceBridge/README.md

 1. VoiceBridge is C++ only code without any scripts.
 Kaldi depends heavily on several scripting languages (Bash, Perl, and Python).

 2.	**The aim of VoiceBridge is to make writing high quality professional and fast speech recognition software very easy**.
 VoiceBridge does not include all of the available models in Kaldi but a selection of models which provide very good accuracy and are fast.
 Kaldi is a research system and will always have more models available.
 VoiceBridge may add new models in the future if they provide significant accuracy and/or speed improvement.
+	The following models are currently available in VoiceBridge:
+		- Monophone,
+		- Delta + delta-delta triphone,
+		- LDA+MLLT,
+		- LDA+MLLT+SAT,
+		- DELTA+SAT (delta + delta-delta + SAT).

+	**Currently the DELTA+SAT is the best performing model with the highest accuracy and speed (1/5th of the training time compared to LDA+MLLT+SAT).
+Due to the automatic tuning of some input (e.g. pronunciation) VoiceBridge achieves the same accuracy in case of the clean LibriSpeech data as the DNN model in Kaldi!**

 3. VoiceBridge includes the following **extra modules** not included in Kaldi:
     - Automatic language model generation.